 Under South Carolina law, the surviving spouse is entitled to a minimum of one third of the deceased spouse's estate even if there is a last will and testament leaving the entire estate to others.
 This is often the case where the parties have not formally married and the deceased has children or executed the will prior to the time the parties started living together.

 Section 62-2-201 provides that “if a married person domiciled in this State dies, the surviving spouse has a right of election to take an elective share of one-third of the decedent's probate estate.”

-Unless you file your claim as to a common law marriage within the statute of limitations, it will be denied.
+Unless you file your common law marriage claim with the probate court within the statute of limitations, it will be denied.